-10.1.7 Review and Embed Equality
+11.1.7 Review and Embed Equality

 We are currently reviewing and embedding equality accreditation standards to support prospective and existing staff.
-Our Equality and Diversity Practitioner is working in conjunction with the whole partnership of the university to develop a single Equality and Diversity Policy.
-Once developed, we will then apply our own relevant process to the policy.
+Our Equality and Diversity Practitioner is worked in conjunction with the whole partnership of the university to develop a single Equality and Diversity Policy.
+This policy is now developed and utilised across the partnership of UHI, with contextualisation for each of the academic partners.

-10.1.8 Developing a Cross College Approach
+11.1.8 Developing a Cross College Approach

-Engagement with stakeholders and partners representing across a range of protected characteristics work is underway to develop strategies to engage with all stakeholders and partners.
+Engagement with stakeholders and partners representing across a range of protected characteristics and national equality outcomes work is underway to develop strategies to engage with all stakeholders and partners.
 This work encompasses high level strategic work with employers and agencies including MGD, Entrepreneurial Scotland, UHI Partners, Highlands and Islands Enterprise, Scottish Funding Council and Universities Scotland.
 Membership of the Moray CLD Strategic Group ensures wider community engagement including the refresh of the Local Improvement Plan supporting local communities at all levels to engage.

-10.1.9 Student Competition
+11.1.9 Student EDI and NEOs Event

-The introduction of a student competition to highlight and engage them in the work of the college to embed equality and address the protected characteristics set within the Equality Act (2010) is still in its early stages of development.
+The introduction of a student event is to highlight and engage them in the work of the college to embed equality and address the protected characteristics set within the Equality Act (2010) and align with the national equality outcomes, is still in its early stages of development.

-10.2 Stakeholder and Partnership
+11.2 Stakeholder and Partnership

-10.2.1 Moray Community Planning Partnership
+11.2.1 Moray Community Planning Partnership